Simple Battery Lawyer in Miami, FL

-Whether you or a loved one has been arrested, or are under investigation for simple battery (misdemeanor battery), it is critical to consult with an experienced attorney as soon as possible to ensure that your rights are protected.
-You need the counsel of an experienced Miami simple battery lawyer to guide you through the process and maximize your chances of resolving your case with a favorable outcome.
+Whether you or a loved one is under investigation for simple battery (misdemeanor battery) or has been arrested by a law enforcement officer, it is critical to consult with an experienced attorney as soon as possible to ensure that your rights are protected.
+You need the counsel of an experienced simple battery lawyer in Miami to guide you through the process, help you to avoid jail time, and maximize your chances of resolving your case with a favorable outcome.

-Like simple assault, simple battery is a misdemeanor.
-Many batteries are charged as domestic violence, the only difference being that there is a close relationship between the parties in a domestic violence case.
-Other than that, the law applying to battery is identical.
+Like simple assault, the crime of battery is a misdemeanor.
+Many batteries are charged as domestic batteries, the only difference being that there is a close relationship between the parties in a domestic battery case.
+Other than that, the law applying to a battery is identical.
 The definition of simple battery can be found in Florida Statutes, Section 784.03(1)(A).
-The prosecutor can prove that a battery occurred in one of two ways:
+In order to obtain a conviction under Florida battery law, the prosecutor must prove beyond a reasonable doubt that a battery.
+The battery can be proven in one of two ways:

 1. That the defendant actually and intentionally touched or struck another person against that person’s will; or